Main Site Our Store Price Comparision CBAND Satellite Sky Angel Satellite Tv Guides Ghost town Rochelle Landlords

 Killingsworth’s family lived near the corner.

-9. My Father in Law grew up in Rochelle.
+5. My Father in Law grew up in Rochelle.
 His Father worked at the saw mill.
 I have been trying to gather as many photos of the mill as I can for him.
 He is now in his early 80’s and lives in Hodge, LA

 My Father was born in Rochelle on June, 1906…I don’t have the day of the month of his birth.
 If anyone out there knew John Thomas White please send an email to teefrtwo@yahoo.com.
 I just want to say “Happy Father’s Day” DAD even though you are no longer with us, we remember you always.
 Love You

-13. wanda jones batiste Says:
+7. wanda jones batiste says:

 My name is Wanda Jones Batiste, my family and I are researching our family background.
 Our great grandparents were Stella and Oscar Jones.
 My grandmother’s name was Gloria Mae Jones.
 Her and her siblings moved to Alexandria, at a young age and we do not have much information about Rochelle La..
 If you all can point us in the direction of anyone with the information please do.
 It is very important to introduce our children to their family history. thanks.

-15. Amy Phillips Says:
+8. Amy Phillips says:

 My father, Carl Phillips, was born in Rochelle on May 19th, 1927.
 My grandfather, Lannie Phillips, was from Eros but had moved the family to Rochelle when he got a job at Tremont.
 Daddy said that he thinks they moved back to Eros when he was about four.
 I would love to hear from anyone who knew my grandparents, Mattie and Lannie Phillips and their children, Gene, Wilda and Carl.